cfw-guide/dsi.cfw.guide/_pages/en_US/faq.md

 Flashcarts are still usable on a modified Nintendo DSi (and in cases of incompatible nds-bootstrap games and higher compatibility with homebrew, required), but unlike on a DS Lite, they're optional.
 In most cases though, using nds-bootstrap is better considering the enhancements that it brings to the table, such as overclocking the CPU, loading the ROM in RAM (making speeds quicker), expand the VRAM bus to 32-bit amongst other additions.
 - Unlaunch modifies the flashcart blocklist, so if you have a blocked flashcart it will be usable again

-To dump said cartridges that you'd like to launch, you can [use GodMode9i](dumping-cartridges).
-We do not condone piracy, nor encourage it.
-- If you are unsure what piracy is, there is a good writeup on the [eiphax](https://3ds.eiphax.tech/piracy.html) website.

 ### How can I restore my NAND without Unlaunch?
 You can follow Gadorach's [hardmodding guide](https://gbatemp.net/threads/dsi-downgrading-the-complete-guide.393682/) to hardmod your DSi.
 Previous soldering experience is required.